 Members are required to confirm their membership once a year on the anniversary of the date they first joined.
 We currently do not charge a subscription but encourage you to make a donation.

-The Board meets most months, on pre-arranged dates, and any member of the public is welcome to attend our meetings.
+The Board meets mostly bi-monthly, on pre-arranged dates, and any member of the public is welcome to attend our meetings.
 You can find a list of meeting dates in the Minutes folder on our Documents page.
 At each AGM, company members will be asked to vote on a third of the directors.
 Any company member will have the option to stand for the Board and of course the chance to remove directors from the Board.
 Additionally directors can only serve a maximum of two consecutive terms of three years before stepping down.
 This puts control of the company and the way the Forest is managed directly in the hands of the Community.
 If you don’t like the way things are going, or think you could do a better job, then once a year you will have the chance to take a hands-on role.
 Please take the opportunity to become a company member and exercise your right to direct the future of Aigas Forest.